davidjohnbaker1/goldMSI_survey_jspsych/README.md

 The last thing that you will then need to do is to change the name of the folder from ``jsPsych-master`` to ``jspsych-5.0``.
 Doing this will the scripts from the Gold-MSI folder to read the jsPsych files needed to run the survey.

 This will allow you to access all of jsPsych's libraries and make the Gold MSI run.
+Just double click the ``.html`` file in your folder and the experiment will run!
+Feel free to also change the name of the folder to you know what is in it.

 ## Scoring Your Files